Association of Chartered Certified Accountants: United Kingdom and Ireland

 The Quality and Qualifications Ireland (QQI) assigned ACCA Qualification to 'Level 8' of the Irish National Framework of Qualifications (NFQ) in 2018.
 Level 8 holds Irish postgraduate qualifications, such as postgraduate diplomas and master's degrees.

 In 2011, the Financial Reporting Council (FRC; then Professional Oversight Board) published information for the first time about its concerns over self-regulation by particular institutes.
 Press reports highlighted comments about ACCA, which had implemented recommendations to improve its examination syllabus, but needed to pay greater attention to monitoring long-time members.
 In 2011, 2012 and 2013 the ACCA professional body had the highest percentage of A&B (best) outcomes from FRC's Recognised Supervisory Body (RSB) visits to a sample of 'Registered UK Audit Firms'.
 ACCA firms tend to audit smaller and less complex clients.

-At the end of 2016 there were over 88,000 members and 90,000 students in the UK & Ireland.
+As of 2023 there were over 113,000 members and 72,000 students in the UK & Ireland.

 European Union (EU), European Economic Area (EEA) & Switzerland

 The ACCA qualification is legally recognized by all member countries of the European Union under the Mutual Recognition Directive.
 This recognition extends to the European Economic Area nations and Switzerland.
 For example, a holder of the ACCA could practice as an accountant in all member countries of the European Union, European Economic Area and Switzerland, describing himself/herself as ACCA or Chartered Certified Accountant.
 Access to local professional qualifications requires a separate test.

 At the end of 2016 there were over 16,000 members and almost 60,000 students in Europe (excluding the UK & Ireland).